 Situations where you might want to seek a design patent:

-Design patents are useful for blocking the sale of counterfeits, the importation of overrun (i.e. excess production), or rejected products that have been manufactured overseas for the inventor.
+Design patents are useful for blocking the sale of counterfeits, the importation of overrun (i.e., excess production), or reject products that have been manufactured overseas for the inventor.
 These imports will be identical to the drawings in the design patent, and if imported into the United States, they may be blocked by Customs.
 If these products do enter into the United States, the importers, distributors, users, and manufacturers may be sued for infringement.

 Situation 2: Products sold in sets

-Design patents are also useful for products sold in sets (e.g. furniture) because buyers must purchase products that look like the original product to maintain the complete sets.
+Design patents are also useful for products sold in sets (e.g., furniture) because buyers must purchase products that look like the original product to maintain the complete sets.
 By obtaining a patent on these types of products, you can block others from selling products that look like your product covered in the design patent.